 More than $20 million of the CARES Act funding will allow a minimum of 10,000 additional Hoosiers to utilize the Workforce Ready Grant as the program temporarily expands:

-According to Brown, the Employer Training Grant, which is administered by the Department of Workforce Development, will be temporarily expanded to support more businesses that train new employees, and upskill or reskill workers.
+In addition, the Employer Training Grant, administered by the Department of Workforce Development, will be temporarily expanded to support more businesses that train new employees, and upskill or reskill workers.
 The maximum amount of funding available to an employer increased from $50,000 to $100,000, and $5 million will specifically support minority-, women- and veteran-owned businesses.

 Since its inception, the Workforce Ready Grant has enrolled over 25,000 people in high-demand, tuition-free certificate programs, with over 13,300 Hoosiers completing a Workforce Ready-eligible certificate program.
 Individuals who have completed a certificate program have seen an average wage increase of $6,400 a year.
 The Employer Training Grant has served more than 530 employers and trained nearly 9,000 employees.

-State Rep. Tim Brown (R-Crawfordsville) represents House District 41,
+State Rep. Matt Lehman (R-Berne) represents House District 79,

-which includes portions of Boone, Montgomery and Tippecanoe counties.
+which includes all of Adams County and portions of Allen and Wells counties.

 Click here to download a high-resolution photo.